When to Stop Feeding Baby Formula: A Guide for Parents

 Once you have determined that your baby is ready to start transitioning from formula to solid foods, it's essential to do it gradually and comfortably for you and your baby.
 Here are some tips to help make the transition smoother:

-- Start with small amounts of single-ingredient purees, such as sweet potato or avocado, and gradually increase the amount and variety of foods as your baby gets used to them.
+- Start with small amounts of single-ingredient purees, such as sweet potato or avocado, and gradually increase the quantity and variety of foods as your baby gets used to them.

 - Offer solids after a bottle or nursing session when your baby is not too hungry or full.